HillaryDanan/abstraction-intelligence/README.md

 3. **Abstraction as Central Transformation**: Abstraction is the specific operation of converting attended information into manipulable, composable symbols.
 It is distinct from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action).
 Abstraction creates the representational currency that other cognitive operations trade in — constrained enough to be falsifiable, central enough to be foundational.
 4. **Abstraction as Prior to Prediction**: Prediction presupposes representational content — to predict X will occur requires a representation of X, a representation of futurity, and the compositional capacity to combine them.
 Abstraction creates the representational currency that prediction operates on.
 Prediction is the selection pressure; abstraction is what is selected over.
 5. **Architectural Conditions for Abstraction**: Compression yields abstraction when specific conditions are met: factorization pressure, recombination exposure, compositional bottlenecks, and multi-task learning.
 Without these constraints, compression produces holistic, task-specific representations rather than compositional abstractions.
-6. **Self-Referential Dynamics**: Abstraction capacity follows growth patterns where the rate of new abstraction formation depends on existing abstractions (mathematically characterized by *e*).
-This dynamic emerges *because* abstraction is compositional — each abstraction expands the space of possible future abstractions.
+6. **Self-Referential Dynamics and *e***: Abstraction capacity follows growth patterns where the rate of new abstraction formation depends on existing abstractions.
+This state-dependent dynamic is mathematically characterized by Euler's number *e* — not as metaphor but as mathematical necessity arising from three independent sources: the compositionality of abstraction (dA/dt ∝ A), information theory (optimal self-modeling uses natural logarithms and exponential family distributions), and the general mathematics of state-dependent change.
+This connection holds even under sublinear compositionality.
 7. **Developmental Spectrum**: Abstraction capacity is not binary but develops through qualitatively distinct stages — pattern extraction, symbol formation, recursive composition, and self-referential abstraction — each enabling operations impossible at prior stages.
 8. **Disembodied Abstraction**: Systems lacking embodiment can achieve substantial capacity at early abstraction stages while showing systematic limitations at later stages, particularly self-referential abstraction.
 Current LLMs exhibit this profile.
 9. **Recursive Self-Modeling**: When a system's optimal output depends on its own complex internal state, self-referential computation—modeling oneself through abstraction—becomes necessary.